-- Call the Taxpayer Advocate at 1-877-777-4778. - Call the IRS at 1-800-829-1040. - Call, write, or fax the Taxpayer Advocate office in your area. - Call 1-800-829-4059 if you are a TTY/TDD user.
+- Call the Taxpayer Advocate toll free at 1-877-777-4778. - Call, write, or fax the Taxpayer Advocate office in your area. - Call 1-800-829-4059 if you are a TTY/TDD user. - Visit www.irs.gov/advocate.

-For more information, see Publication 1546, The Tax-payer Advocate Service of the IRS.
+For more information, see Publication 1546, The Taxpayer Advocate Service of the IRS-How To Get Help With Unresolved Tax Problems.

 Free tax services.
-To find out what services are available, get Publication 910, Guide to Free Tax Services.
+To find out what services are available, get Publication 910, IRS Guide to Free Tax Services.
 It contains a list of free tax publications and an index of tax topics.
 It also describes other free tax information services, including tax education and assistance programs and a list of TeleTax topics.